flobz/psa_car_controller/README.md

  - control air conditioning
  - control lights and horn if your vehicle is compatible (mine isn't)
  - get consumption statistic
- - visualize your trips on a map
+ - visualize your trips on a map or in a table
+ - get the list of car charging
+ - visualize battery charging curve
+ - visualize altitude trip curve
+ - get car charging co2 emission
+ - get car charging price

 The official api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

 A video in French was made by vlycop to explain how to use this application : https://youtu.be/XO7-N7G3biU